caribou/caribou/configuring.md

 ```

 * **namespace**
 The namespace where the various hooks into the Model lifecycle go.
 Every hook
 namespace has a name of the form {hooks-namespace}.{model-name}, and hooks are
 added in a function called {hooks-namespace}.{model-name}/add-hooks.

-* **lifecycle**

-The actual hooks that get run.
-Rather than modifying this directly, just call
-`caribou.hooks/add-hooks` from a file named after that model in your hooks
-namespace.

 ### index

 The index options control how content is indexed in the built in Lucene search
 engine.
 This is used in the Admin but you can also use it in your own site.
 http://lucene.apache.org/

 Caribou uses the clucy library to abstract over the raw Java Lucene interface:
 https://github.com/weavejester/clucy

 * **path**
 The directory that will hold the index files.
 Defaults to "caribou-index".

 * **default-limit**
 The maximum number of documents a search will return.
 Defaults to 1000.

-* **store**

-An atom of the actual clucy index object, if you need to perform any custom
-operations on it.

 ### logging

 Logging contains a list of logger specifications under the :loggers key.
 These
 specifications are a map containing two keys: `:type` and `:level`.  `:type`
 indicates what endpoint the logger will output to (the default logger writes to
 :stdout), and `:level` indicates what level of Caribou events to pay attention
 to.

 The different types currently supported are `:stdout`, `:file` and `:remote`.
 `:stdout` simply outputs to stdout, and is the default logger type.
 If `:file`
 is chosen, you must also add a `:file` key to the map pointing at the file to
 log to.
 If the logger type is `:remote` then you must also include a `:host`
 key which indicates what remote host to log to.
 In the case of a remote host,
 it uses UDP to send packets to the host, so the host must be running syslog and
 must be configured to allow access from the server sending the packets.

 The levels in order from most critical to least critical are: